 “The Constitutional Court has indicated that they will sit on August 15 to hear the leave to appeal,” Duvenage said.

 On April 28, the High Court in Pretoria handed down an order preventing the SA National Roads Agency Ltd from levying or collecting e-tolls pending the outcome of a judicial review.

 In May finance minister Pravin Gordhan applied to the Constitutional Court to set aside this court order.
 Gordhan argued that Judge Bill Prinsloo had ignored the principle of separation of powers.

 ‘SANRAL STILL NOT READY’

 He said the decision to halt e-tolling would negatively affect the economy.
 In its reply, Outa said the Sanral was still not ready to launch the project.

-Under the e-toll project, motorists will pay over 35 cents a kilometre to travel on some of Gauteng's freeways.
+Under the e-toll project, motorists will pay more than 35 cents a kilometre to travel on some of Gauteng's freeways.